TStupariu/vboard-thesis/Licenta.md

 This paper is structured as follows.
 Chapter 1 provides an introduction, the motive behind creating this application and why this solution is needed.
-Chapter 2 presents some current possible solutions to the problem described in Chapter 1, and analyses their issues and faults.
+Chapter 2 presents a thorough analysis of ~~some current~~ possible solutions to the problem described in Chapter 1~~, and analyses their issues and faults~~.
 Chapter 3 goes through the main solutions introduced by the application and why they are superior to current solutions.
-Chapter 4 presents the application in details, both from a theoretical aspect and from a practical aspect, also providing samples of code throughout.
-Chapter 5 brings a conclusion and a short summary of the solution presented, while Chapter 6 contains the bibliography and inspiration used for the paper.
+Chapter 4 presents the application ~~in details, both~~ from a theoretical aspect and from a practical aspect~~,~~ while providing samples of code throughout.
+Chapter 5 brings a conclusion and a short summary of the solution presented while Chapter 6 contains the bibliography and inspiration used for the paper.
+@TStupariu de corectat mai sus modificarile.